Judy Darcy: After CUPE

-She moved to British Columbia subsequently and ran for the provincial British Columbia New Democratic Party nomination in Vancouver-Fairview but was upset by a businessman Gregor Robertson by a margin of 76 votes on the second ballot.
+Darcy subsequently moved to British Columbia and ran for the provincial British Columbia New Democratic Party nomination in Vancouver-Fairview, but was upset by businessman Gregor Robertson by a margin of 76 votes on the second ballot.

-In February 2005, Darcy returned to work in the trade union movement acquiring a position as secretary-business manager and chief negotiator with British Columbia's Hospital Employees' Union.
+In February 2005, Darcy returned to work in the trade union movement, acquiring a position as secretary-business manager and chief negotiator with British Columbia's Hospital Employees' Union.
 She was known as being on the left of the union and an advocate of issues such as employment equity and childcare.
 She resigned from this position in September 2011 in preparation for her candidacy in the 2013 BC provincial election in New Westminster.
 She celebrated her election as New Westminster's Member of the Legislative Assembly at the Heritage Grill.
 At this party, Darcy led attendees in chanting "NDP".

+In 2025, Darcy published her memoir Leading from the Heart: The Battles of a Feminist, Union Leader and Politician with Douglas & McIntyre.